forgewiki/forgewiki/scripting/variables-advanced/README.md

 ## Description

-Nodes that declare, get, and set values for use by other nodes in script brains.
+Nodes that store and retrieve values for use by other nodes using Declare/Get/Set style for more complicatred scripts.
+Can span multiple script brains.

 ## List of objects